fortio/fortio/README.md

   -key
 	Full path to the key required for grpc TLS.
 Applicable to the server command.
 	(default "") means no user-provided key.
-  -ca-cert
+  -cacert
 	Full path to the CA certificate required for grpc TLS.
 Applicable to the grpcping and load commands.
 Preface the grpc destination with "https://" if standard TLS (i.e. valid server certificate signed by a trusted CA) is desired.
-	-ca-cert will override "https://" if both are provided.
+	-cacert will override "https://" if both are provided.
 	(default "") means no user-provided ca certificate.
   -halfclose
 	When not keepalive, whether to half close the connection (only for fast